StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 - We're effectively seeding with what main RNG state happens to be

 Collision resistance proof can be made to work
-- Ehen main RNG use is interleaved with task forking
+- Even if main RNG use is interleaved with task forking
 - Key facts: RNG advance is bijective, $\delta$ doesn't matter

 ---